divyanshu-guptaa/water-body-classification-and-analysis/README.md

 This project analyzes monthly satellite images from MODIS dataset to detect and quantify changes in permanent and seasonal water bodies over a 20-year period.

 ## 🔍 Key Features
-- Downscale images using bilinear interpolation
+- Downscale images using lanczos interpolation
-- Segment water vs non-water using Otsu's thresholding
+- Permanent vs temporary water bodies using Otsu's thresholding
 - Compute area of water bodies monthly
 - Track seasonal and long-term changes